Selena Gomez And The Weeknd Are Instagram Official: New Celebrity Couple Vacation In Italy

 A photo posted by Selena Gomez (@selenagomez) on

-[Featured Image by Mike Windle / Staff / Getty Images]
+[Featured Image by Mike Windle/Staff/Getty Images]